Throughout Central Alabama

-Texting and Driving Is Not the Only Type of Distracted Driving in Alabama
+Texting And Driving Is Not The Only Type Of Distracted Driving In Al

 As the smartphone with all of its advanced capabilities increased in popularity through the years, the number of motor vehicle accidents caused by distracted drivers also increased.
 According to the Pew Research Internet Project, over 58 percent of adult Americans own smartphones, and 90 percent of adults own a cellphone of some type.
 Although Alabama has enacted a law prohibiting motorists from texting and driving in the state, many people continue to talk on their cellphones while driving, which is also considered a deadly driver distraction.

 Texting and driving is undoubtedly one of the most dangerous activities that one could engage in while driving.
 This is due to the fact that texting involves three types of driver distractions, including manual, visual and cognitive distractions.
 Manual distractions entice drivers to remove their hands off of the steering wheel, while visual distractions require drivers to take their eyes off of the road.
 When drivers experience cognitive distractions, their focus is removed from the task of driving partially, or in some cases completely.
 It is not illegal to talk on a hand-held or hands free cellphone while driving in Alabama.
 However, both of these activities have proven to be extremely dangerous.

 Some people believe that they are able to successfully multitask by talking on a cellphone while driving.
 Yet according to research performed by the National Safety Council, the brain is unable to multitask effectively.
 Rather than complete two tasks simultaneously, the brain switches between one task and the other, leaving periods of time when the brain is not paying attention to driving at all.
 In fact, the NSC has found that drivers may be blind to as much as 50 percent of their driving environment when they are cognitively distracted.